scrawfor51/Sonic_Stephen/README.md

 3. Open the file in Sonic Pi and press the play button located in the top left corner.

 NOTE: Sonic Pi is not compatible with MacOS Big Sur.

+The included small_sample.wav file can be run natively on download on most OS.
+It is simply the first few seconds of the song as an example.
+For a full music video and song please visit:

 Brainstorm: